ZunairaSid/100-Days-Of-DevOps/README.md

 - [x] Build a static website with a custom domain, using Route 53 Alias record sets and S3 bucket.<br>
 - [x] Build a website from two EC2 instances, and route traffic using an Application Load Balancer.
 Create and manage DNS records inside of Route 53.<br>
 - [x] Troubleshoot elastic load balancer connectivity.<br>
-- [x] Configured hybrid DNS using Route 53 inbound and outbound resolver endpoints.<br>
+- [x] Configure hybrid DNS using Route 53 inbound and outbound resolver endpoints.<br>
 - [x] Troubleshoot  network connectivity connectivity in 3-tier network.<br>
 - [x] Troubleshoot EC2 network connectivity issues.<br>
 - [x] Validate connectivity for Amazon EC2 instance in a public and private subnet.<br>